Melvin Carter (politician): Minimum wage

 In 2018, Carter signed a Minimum Wage Ordinance into St. Paul that raises the minimum wage annually for residents.
 This took effect in 2020 and continues to rise each year.
 As of 2023, minimum wage had reached $15/hr for large businesses and $13/hr for small businesses.
 Effective July 2024, the minimum wage in St. Paul for large businesses will be $15.57/hr for large businesses and $15/hr for small businesses.

 Other local issues

 In 2023, Carter proposed an initiative to get rid of $110 million in medical debt for more than 45,000 St. Paul residents.
 To do this, money from COVID relief funds would go toward the foundation RIP Medical Debt in the 2024 budget.
 Carter announced in 2018 that he intended to cancel late fees at libraries across St. Paul.
 Library staff showed Carter the number of St. Paul cardholders unable to check out books due to late fees, which brought about the decision to cancel.
 It took effect on January 1, 2020.
 Carter also introduced CollegeBound St. Paul, a fund dedicated to children in the city.
-Each child gets $50 into a savings account meant for higher education; parents can add more money throughout their lives.
+Each child receives $50 in a savings account meant for higher education; parents can add more money throughout their lives.